Emma Stone and Friends Really Wanted Mariah Carey in Their Golden Globes Red Carpet Pics

 As they like to say on the red carpet, the more the merrier!

-If you were watching Live From the Red Carpet Sunday night before the 2018 Golden Globes kicked off, you may have caught a star-studded moment in the background.
+If you were watching Live From the Red Carpet Sunday night at the 2018 Golden Globes, you may have caught a star-studded moment in the background.

 But as cameras rolled, the group couldn't help but get a little star struck when Mariah Carey appeared next to them and posed for a few solo shots.